wp-plugins/sp-client-document-manager/readme.txt

 **Overall Premium Features**
+* We are now Moblie with a updated responsive layout
 * Add custom fields to your client upload form, Sort the fields, view them in the file view page or in admin
 * Search by tags
 * Change text for category (ex: Status)